sveltejs/eslint-plugin-svelte/docs/rules/mustache-spacing.md

 }
 ```

 - `"never"` ...
-Expect one space between token and curly brackets.
+Expect no spaces between token and curly brackets.
 This is default.
 - `"always"` ...
-Expect no spaces between token and curly brackets.
-This is default.
+Expect one space between token and curly brackets.
 - `"always-after-expression"` ...
 Expect one space between expression and closing curly brackets, if the expression before the closing curly bracket.
 - `textExpressions` ...
 Enforces the style of the mustache for the text expressions. e.g. `{text}`.
 - `attributesAndProps` ...
 Enforces the style of the mustache for the attributes and props. e.g. `<input value={text}`.